MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/convert-ink-to-text.md

 **Download this sample from [Ink recognition sample (basic)](https://github.com/MicrosoftDocs/windows-topic-specific-samples/tree/uwp-ink-analysis-basic)**

-1. First, we set up the UI.
+1. First, we set up the UI (MainPage.xaml).

     The UI includes a "Recognize" button, an [**InkCanvas**](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas), and a standard [**Canvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.canvas).
 When the "Recognize" button is pressed, all ink strokes on the ink canvas are analyzed and (if recognized) corresponding shapes and text are drawn on the standard canvas.
 The original ink strokes are then deleted from the ink canvas.
 ```xaml